Norezy/Norezy/README.md

 1. [Student Management](https://github.com/Norezy/StudentManagement) - My First PHP System created for a requirement for one of my subjects

 ## What I'm Up To
-- 🔭 Currently working on: [Current Project]
+- 🔭 Currently working on: On a New PHP System
 <!-- - 🌱 Currently learning: [What you're learning]
 - 👯 Looking to collaborate on: [Types of projects]
 - 💬 Ask me about: [Topics you can discuss]